 How to effectively use audio in your video

-We all know how important it is to use audio in your video.
-It helps you convey a much stronger message and it overall improves the quality of your content.
-In this post we will go through a few simple ways to use audio more effectively in while you edit video.
+We all know how important it is to add audio to your video.
+It helps you convey a much stronger message and it improves the overall quality of your content.
+In this post we will go through a few simple ways to use audio more effectively while editing video.

-We will start with the methods to import audio into your video editor.
-Most of the time this is very similar to adding any other media into your project.
-You use your “Import” or “Browse” button to search your local storage for the file you want to use.
+We will start with the methods you can use to import audio into your video editor.
+Most of the time this is very similar to adding any other media to your project.
+You use the Import button, or you drag files over to the Library area on the left side of the screen.

 Once your sound is in your video editor just drag and drop it on your timeline at the position you want it to start.
 You can move it around, cut it or trim it to make it fit your video perfectly.

-With the basics covered let’s get into the interesting bits.
+With the basics covered let’s get to the interesting bits.

 In Flixier you can detach or separate a sound from a video.
 This becomes very handy if you want to mix different footage with the sound from another footage.